 Feeding Orphaned Kittens

-By Krista Williams, BSc, DVM; Robin Downing, DVM, DAAPM, DACVSMR, CVPP, CRPP
+By Canadian Academy of Veterinary Nutrition (CAVN), Caitlin Grant, DVM, DVSc; Krista Williams, BSc, DVM; Robin Downing, DVM, DAAPM, DACVSMR, CVPP, CRPP

 orphaned_kittenNewborn kittens are relatively immature at birth compared to many other mammals.
-The period of time they spend being nursed by their mother (queen) helps the newborn kitten transition from in utero nutrition to solid food.
+The time they spend being nursed by their mother helps the newborn kitten transition from in-utero nutrition to solid food.

-When a kitten is raised on queen's milk, their growth and health is influenced by:
+When kittens are raised on their mother’s milk, their growth and health is influenced by the following factors:

-• the nutrition of the queen during pregnancy and early lactation,
+• the nutrition of the mother during pregnancy and early lactation

-• the queen’s overall physical health and behavior, and
+• the mother’s overall physical health and behavior

-The first few days of a queen's milk is known as colostrum.
-Colostrum is very high in protein and transfers important immune system elements.
-Whenever possible, newborn kittens should receive their mother's milk as it sets the stage for normal immune system function and protection from disease.
+The first few days of a mother's milk is called colostrum.
+Colostrum is high in protein and transfers important immune system elements from mother to baby.
+Whenever possible, newborn kittens should receive their mother's milk, as it sets the stage for healthy immune system function and protection from disease.
+Additionally, the mother’s milk provides all the nutrients a newborn kitten needs for continued growth and development.

 What should I track in a logbook?

 Maintaining a logbook about the orphaned kittens does not need to be complicated.
-The reason for the logbook is to simply keep track of how the kittens are doing so you can identify if there are any potential concerns with their development.
+The purpose of the logbook is to simply keep track of how the kittens are doing, using a few parameters, so you can identify if there are any potential concerns about their development.
+The logbook should include:

 How often should kittens be weighed, and how much should they weigh?

-The birth weight of each kitten should be recorded, and weight should be taken every day or two for the first four weeks of life.
+The birth weight of each kitten should be recorded, and weight should be recorded every day for the first four weeks of life.
+For nursing kittens, weighing before and after feeding can be a helpful way to assess food intake.
 Starting in their fifth week, you can switch to weekly weigh-ins.
 A digital food scale with capacity up to 5 pounds works best for these measurements.

-Kittens normally weigh between 80 to 120 grams (g) at birth.
-They gain about 100g/week during their first six months of life and should average at least 7g per day.
+Kittens normally weigh between 80 grams and 120 grams at birth.
+They gain about 100 grams per week during their first six months of life and at a minimum should gain at least 7 grams per day.

 What do orphaned kittens need for proper nutrition?

-Water is a critical nutrient for orphaned kittens, just as it is for all other stages of their life.
-Normal water intake is relatively high for kittens, needing 155-230 milliliters (mL) of fluid per kilogram (kg) of body weight each day.
+Water is a critical nutrient for orphaned kittens, and for all other stages of their life.
+Normal water intake is relatively high for kittens: they need 155-230 mL of fluid per kilogram of body weight each day.
+If the recommended dilution for the milk replacer does not provide enough water, you can add additional water.

-On average, the total fluid volume fed per day (including milk replacers) should be approximately 180mL/kg of kitten body weight.
-Queen's milk is highly digestible and very calorie dense.
-Compared to cow's milk, queen's milk contains more than twice as much protein, which helps explain why cow's milk is not ideal for feeding orphaned kittens.
+On average, the total fluid volume fed per day (including milk replacers) should be approximately 180mL per kilogram of kitten body weight.
+Mother's milk is highly digestible and very calorie dense.
+Compared to cow's milk, mother's milk contains more than twice as much protein, which is one of the reasons why cow's milk is not ideal for feeding orphaned kittens.
+In addition, cow’s milk is lower in calories, fat, taurine and other minerals, but higher in carbohydrates, including lactose.

 How do I feed orphaned kittens?